 Aircastle Limited acquires, leases and sells commercial jet aircraft to airlines throughout the world.
-As of June 30, 2015, Aircastle's aircraft portfolio consisted of 161 aircraft leased to 52 customers located in 32 countries.
+As of December 31, 2015, Aircastle's aircraft portfolio consisted of 162 aircraft leased to 53 customers located in 34 countries.

-• Selling assets when attractive opportunities arise and for portfolio management purposes.
+· Selling assets when attractive opportunities arise and for portfolio management purposes.
 We pursue asset sales, as opportunities arise over the course of the business cycle, with the aim of realizing profits and reinvesting proceeds where more accretive investments are available.
-We also use asset sales for portfolio management purposes, such as reducing lessee specific concentrations and lowering residual value exposures to certain aircraft types, and as an exit from investments when a sale or part-out would provide the greatest expected cash flow for us.
+We also use asset sales for portfolio management purposes, such as reducing lessee specific concentrations and lowering residual value exposures to certain aircraft types, and as an exit from investments when a sale would provide the greatest expected cash flow for us.

-• Capturing the value of our efficient operating platform and strong operating track record.
+· Capturing the value of our efficient operating platform and strong operating track record.
 We believe our team’s capabilities in the global aircraft leasing market place us in a favorable position to source and manage new income-generating activities.
 We intend to continue to focus our efforts in areas where we believe we have competitive advantages, including new direct investments as well as ventures with strategic business partners.